Archive product

 Description

-P. Lecourtier Bronze Rampant Dog exhibited at the Salon des Beaux-Arts in 1878.
+P. Lecourtier Bronze Rampant Dog exhibited at the Salon des Beaux Arts in 1878.

 An ancient bronze sculpture depicting a dog, a Molosser, chained.
 The figure with beautiful bronze patina is signed on the oval base by P. Lecourtier.
 Prosper Lecourtier (Gremilly 1851-Paris 1924) was a French sculptor, a student of E. Fremiet, from whom he inherited his passion for the animal world.
 He exhibited at the Paris Salon from 1875.
-This sculpture was displayed in 1878, as noted on the front edge of the base.
+The sculpture in question was displayed in 1878, as noted on the front edge of the base.
 There is a mark on the pillar with the inscription “prenez garde au chien”.
 It is in excellent condition.

 Beautiful antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This period features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

 Attributes / Details